cyharyanto/llassist/README.md

 ## Disclaimer

 This tool is for research purposes.
 Ensure you have the necessary rights and permissions to process and analyze the articles.

+## Licensing
+1. This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+2. This project is a fork of llassist, which was originally MIT licensed.
+The original MIT-licensed code has been incorporated into this project.
+As per the terms of the MIT license, we have included the original MIT license text and copyright notice in our NOTICE file.
+3. All modifications and additions to the original code, as well as the project as a whole, are licensed under AGPL-3.0.
+4. For full license text and attribution details, please see the LICENSE and NOTICE files.